bvilajol/vrnetlab/lab/01_napalm_cisco/README.md

 ## 0. Build the image

 * Download csr1000v-universalk9.17.03.05-serial.qcow2 or any other tested version
-* Follow the instructions on [vrnetlab](https://github.com/vrnetlab/vrnetlab/blob/master/csr/README.md)
+* Follow the instructions on [vrnetlab](https://github.com/vrnetlab/vrnetlab/blob/master/csr/README.md)T
+* vr-xcon is also needed, but available on docker-images

         sudo docker images

         REPOSITORY         TAG         IMAGE ID       CREATED             SIZE
         vrnetlab/vr-csr    17.03.05    484061885a0c   48 minutes ago      2.4GB
         vrnetlab/vr-csr    17.03.04a   dfafaabe0326   54 minutes ago      2.4GB